-Because a potential maximum contaminant level (MCL) of 4 ppt for PFAS is being set at the Federal level, if promulgated, the State requirement will have to shift to the EPA standard, which will dictate the KCWA's design of PFAS treatment at the new treatment facility.
 On April 10th, 2024, the EPA announced legally enforceable levels, called Maximum Contaminant Levels (MCLs), for six (6) PFAS chemicals.
 The EPA has set MCLs for both PFOA and PFOS at 4 ppt.
 PFHxS, PFNA and HFPO-DA (commonly known as GenX chemicals) have MCLs of 10 ppt.
 PFAS mixtures containing 2 or more PFHxS, PFNA, HFPO-DA and PFBS have a Hazard Index MCL of 1.
 A Hazard Index MCL is used by the EPA to determine health concerns associated with exposure to chemical mixtures.
-The Kent County Water Authority performed an evaluation of PFAS in the raw water of the East Greenwich Well in June of 2023.
-During this testing, PFAS chemicals were detected at 11.18 ppt at the East Greenwich Well.
-Although currently below the State interim standard of 20 ppt, the new Federal MCL is 4 ppt.
-Based on the new Federal MCL for PFAS, the proposed treatment facility and major unit processes at the East Greenwich Well facility were reevaluated based on achieving the primary objective of protecting public health by providing a regulatory compliant, reliable source of potable water that meets or exceeds current and foreseeable future proposed drinking water regulations.
-The updated design, inclusive of PFAS treatment, will be completed by the end of 2024 with a new goal of reducing PFAS to as close to zero as possible using the best available technology.
+The Kent County Water Authority performed an evaluation of PFAS in the raw water of the East Greenwich Well in June of 2024.
+During this testing, PFOA was detected at 6.02 ppt at the East Greenwich Well.
+Although PFOA was detected below the State requirement of 20 ppt, the Federal MCL is 4 ppt.
+Based on the new Federal MCL for PFAS, the proposed treatment facility and major unit processes at the East Greenwich Well facility were reevaluated based on achieving the primary objective of protecting public health by providing a regulatory compliant, reliable source of potable water that meets or exceeds current drinking water regulations.
+The updated design, inclusive of PFAS treatment, was completed at the end of 2024 with a new goal of reducing PFAS to as close to zero as possible using the best available treatment technology.
 The Kent County Water Authority will be seeking any and all available grants to help facilitate construction of the facility.
 With the passage of the Bipartisan Infrastructure Law (BIL), the RI Drinking Water State Revolving Fund (DWSRF) will be receiving approximately \$292 million of additional funding for projects, including \$179 million for addressing emerging contaminants over the next 5 years, including PFAS.
+In December of 2024, the Kent County Water Authority was committed \$25 million of financing from the RI Infrastructure Bank (RIIB) through the DWSRF, which includes \$5 million in loan principal forgiveness to construct the new East Greenwich Well Treatment facility.
 In addition to funding research and development, the Kent County Water Authority has entered into a class action lawsuit to recoup some of the money spent to mitigate the effects of PFAS on the distribution system.
 Below is an excerpt from our most recent press release regarding the PFAS lawsuit.

 The costs to remove these toxic 'forever chemicals' has created a financial burden for the Kent County Water Authority and initiation of this litigation and the terms of the proposed settlement will allow KCWA to hold the PFAS manufacturers financially accountable for the costs, expenses, and impacts caused by this contamination.
-The KCWA has and continues to spend countless efforts and resources testing and working to remediate PFAS from the drinking water to remain in compliance with State and Federal water quality guidelines.
+The KCWA has and continues to spend countless efforts and resources testing and working to remediate PFAS from the drinking water to remain in compliance with State and Federal water auality auidelines.

 The Executive Director of the Kent County Water Authority, David L. Simmons, PE, said "This lawsuit represents the collective interests of all residents within the Kent County Water Authority's service area and aims to safeguard the preservation of clean drinking water.
 Joining this litigation demonstrates our continuing efforts to prioritize the protection of our water supply and will help guarantee a sustained supply of clean water for future generations."
-The Director added, "The litigation will help to ensure that the cost of removing PEAS contaminants are borne by the manufacturers and sellers of these products, not the ratepayers."
+The Director added, "The litigation will help to ensure that the cost of removing PFAS contaminants are borne by the manufacturers and sellers of these products, not the ratepayers."